ramitgdev/app/IMPLEMENTATION_STEPS.md

 ### Step 1: Run the Database Update
 1. Go to your Supabase dashboard
 2. Open the SQL Editor
-3. Copy and paste the entire `supabase-workspace-files.sql` file
+3. Copy and paste the entire `database/scripts/supabase-workspace-files.sql` file
 4. Click "Run" to execute

 ### Step 2: The App.js Changes Are Already Done ✅